-In connection with the acquisition integration process and our workplace flexibility policy, we continued our initiatives and commitment to reduce our costs and better align operating expenses with existing economic conditions and our operating model to improve operating efficiency, competitiveness and business profitability.
+As discussed above, on July 11, 2024, the Company announced a comprehensive resource reallocation plan.
+In connection with this plan and the acquisition integration process and our workplace flexibility policy, we continued our initiatives and commitment to reduce our costs and better align operating expenses with existing economic conditions and our operating model to improve operating efficiency, competitiveness and business profitability.
 These included workforce reductions and consolidation of facilities as we adopted new work arrangements for certain locations.
-The restructuring charges for the three months ended April 30, 2024 totaling \$1.0 million are substantially all related to severance costs of terminated employees.
-The restructuring charges for the three months ended April 30, 2023 totaling \$5.2 million were substantially all related to severance costs of terminated employees and lease termination and lease impairment charges.
+The restructuring charges for the three and nine months ended October 31, 2024 totaling \$3.1 million and \$15.4 million, respectively, are substantially all related to severance costs of terminated employees and lease termination and lease impairment charges.
+The restructuring charges for the three and nine months ended October 31, 2023 totaling \$0.9 million and \$8.6 million, respectively, were substantially all related to severance costs of terminated employees and lease termination and lease impairment charges.